Learn to Skate

 Does CanSkate run all year long?

-- Yes, the Nepean Skating Club offers CanSkate all year long, even the summer!
+- Yes, the Nepean Skating Club offers CanSkate throughout the fall, winter and spring.

 What happens if I miss the first the first few sessions?